 Within each drive will be your files and folders.
 Your computer keeps track of file locations by creating paths.
-The first part of the path will be the drive the information is stored on.
+The first part of the path will be the drive where the information is stored.
 You may recognize the familiar C:\ as the start of a lot of file paths.
 This tells the computer that the file or folder you are selecting is inside the “C” drive.

 Each word after that backslash is the name of the next folder a user has to access in order to get to the file.

 To get to this location I would need to select the C drive.
 Then you would go into the Users folder.
 Inside that folder will be Persona.
 You would continue accessing the folders in sequence until your destination.

 The Browse Window allows you to go through your files and folders in order to get to the right spot on your computer quickly.
 Now that you understand how a computer is mapped out, you will be an expert on using a Browse Window in no time.
 Below we have outlined each section of the window for you.

 This section is for the file’s name.
 When saving a file, you would type the name here.
 When opening a file, you can search for a file quickly by typing its name into this bar.

 You can filter between available file types with the dropdown menu to the right of the File Name section.

 On the left-hand side of the window, you will see common folders and drives on your system.
 You can navigate directly to each of these places by clicking on them.